 Question : When will the patient be pain free after surgery?

-A. Post-operative pain is controlled to tolerable levels by excellent multi modal anesthesia with regional blocks and analgesics.
-Two to three weeks of pain medication are required in most people.
+A. Post-operative pain is controlled to tolerable levels by excellent multi modal anesthesia.
+Two to three weeks of medication are required in most people.

 Question : How long does the operation take?

-A. A primary total knee replacement takes between about an hour to 90 minutes.
+A. A primary total knee replacement takes about one hour.
 Anesthetic induction time is about 30 minutes.
 Extubation and shifting takes another 15 minutes.
-The turnaround time is about 3 hours.
-A difficult knee may take about two to two and half hours.
+The turnaround time is about 2 hours.
+Some difficult cases may take about two to two and half hours.

 Question : What anesthesia will I receive?

 A. You can have the operation done under general anesthesia (fully unconscious) or a regional anesthesia (spinal or epidural) in which you will be sedated but not knocked out.
 Regional anesthesia is a safe mode for diabetics and elderly people.
 Both are often supplemented by regional nerve blocks.